svc8675309/elevator/README.md

 * Force elevator to stop on a fire event to let people off.
 * Allow passengers to selectively pick a different floor.
 ## Considerations for optimization:
+### Optimize for ground floor
+* Most people going down are going to ground and most peoople get on from the ground floor.
+On idle move the elevator to the ground floor.
 ### Prioritization:
-*  Closest first: While traveling in a direction, prioritize requests closer to the elevator's current position to minimize travel time.
+*  Closest first: While traveling in an up direction, prioritize requests closer to the elevator's current position to minimize travel time.
    ```
    Example: If 10 people were going up to floor 3 and 1 person was going up to
    floor 2, go to floor 3 first then back down to floor 2.